 Infants and toddlers are discovering how their bodies work.
 They need to be unencumbered by baby equipment and the adjusting and positioning of adults so that they can safely find balance and self-reliance.
 The challenge for parents is to trust rather than teach (because teaching means interfering) and to let our baby show us what he is ready to do by doing it himself — naturally.

 Allowing for free movement means losing bouncy seats, swings, jumpers and walkers, limiting the use of carriers, slings and strollers, all of which restrict our babies and/or do the activity for them.
 The position which allows our infants maximum mobility is on their back.
 (Try giving yourself ‘tummy time’ and feel how less mobile you are.)
 For the first weeks, infants do not need much space, but their safe play area should grow as they do, so they continue to have ample room to move.
 A safe outdoor play area is best whenever possible.

 Here are some immediate and long term benefits of baby exercise:

-1) Physical fitness, obesity prevention.
-Physical activity, not just the organized kind, but free, active play helps prevent obesity.
+1) Physical fitness.
 It is so much easier to form healthy habits when our children are small than it is to break the habit of less independent, more passive, sedentary activities when they are school age.
 Giving babies plenty of time for free play may not solve this complex issue, but it’s a scoot in the right direction, and it’s something we can all do.

 2) Cognitive functioning.
 No matter how laid-back some of us may appear we all want our children’s brains to function at peak capacity.
 There are new studies every week confirming the positive effects of physical activity on attention span, achievement, test scores, and memory.
 So, let’s allow our children to get a move on and take full advantage.